Isn’t it funny that when something isn’t working, most of us just “buckle down” and try harder (even if you’re lost doing the wrong thing)?

 Have you ever been running just fine and then all of a sudden you have no juice in your legs?
 Like you can run 9:45 miles just fine but if you try for 9:30 it’s like the energy was drained from your body at the starting line?

 Most runners inevitably hit a plateau or feel like they’re working hard but going nowhere.
-The culprit is usually a combination of lifestyle, weather, or training issues.
+The culprit is usually a combination of lifestyle, weather, and training issues.

 Your Lifestyle Is Slowing You Down